vbookshelf/myOfflineAi-PrivacyFirst/README.md

 ## How to delete an Ollama model from your computer

 ```
-# Type this in the console
+# Type this in the terminal
-olama rm model_name
+% olama rm model_name

 ```